ReunMedia/company-website/apps/frontend-astro/README.md

 ```

 `build:scripts` runs esbuild to build `scripts/setInitialTheme.ts` and needs to
-be run manually whenever that script is changed.
+be run whenever that script is changed.

 ## Building and deployment